IBM/SalesEnablement-L3-Guidance/docs/git-setup/02 Create IBM GitHub respository.md

-**If you are just going to be updating a existing L3, you don't need to create a new repo.**
+!!!
+Warning

+    **These steps only need to be completed if you are creating a new L3 and working with a brand new repository.
+If you are modifying an existing L3 or playing with the test repository, you will not need to do these steps.**

 The creation of new repositories is automated, simple, and fast.
 If you are creating a new IBM Cloud L3, all you need to do is follow the steps below.